databrary/policies/best-practices.md

 - Do not write your password down.
 - Do not store your password in an unencrypted file on your computer.
 - Change your password at least every 6 months.
-- Some experts recommend using a password manager.
+- Some experts recommend using a password manager/generator.

 ## Computers Used to Access and Download Databrary files